 Producing value leads us to opportunities to cause impact in the world around us and improve the lives of others… And our own in the process.
 In a societal culture plagued with need to gratify one’s self interest- there is wisdom in learning to gratify others interest with conscious intention to receive benefit by favor.
 This approach does gratify one’s self interest by garnering one social capital.
 It’s been anecdotally said that “net worth is determined by your network” Do you possess a great deal of favor with others?
 There is a big lever in being able to influence and get things done through exercising social capital.
 What’s interesting is that when you develop a reputation for gratifying others interest—they may feel a need to exercise that favor.
-(I don’t mean favor as in “ he owes me a favor” more like “I’m in his graces and enjoy having favor / regard with him” And if you delay your gratification—it’s no different than making a interest bearing loan, but the returns can be incalculable.
+And if you delay your gratification—it’s no different than making an interest bearing loan, but the returns can be incalculable.
 When people are in your corner they will go beyond the limitations of possible to return value to the person who once extended value, And even prove they can come through- especially when it’s clutch.
 They will do things that money does not have the power to cause action on.
 Be ok helping others and not receiving anything in return but yet everything you never imagined.

 Especially in business, understanding that organization’s pains, challenges and goals fostering a feeling of empathy, understanding, which inspire a solution or opportunity.

 Another way to look at value is as the bridge between goals and the process to results.